Folkton Drums: Discovery

-In 1889, a round prehistoric barrow was opened by the scholar and amateur archaeologist William Greenwell near Folkton in North Yorkshire.
+In 1889, a round prehistoric barrow was opened by the scholar and amateur archaeologist William Greenwell near Folkton, now in North Yorkshire.
 Inside, he found a Neolithic grave dating to the time of Stonehenge, estimated to be between 2600 and 2000 BC.
 The remains of several bodies were unearthed, one of whom was a child beside which the three drums were found.
 The rarity of this find suggests that the child came from an elite group in society.
 Four years after the discovery, the drums were donated by Greenwell, along with other parts of his collection, to the British Museum.